 Meanwhile, Plugg is going on strong for the past 8 years with a small but loyal core fanbase.
-Plugg tracks circulated online reaching new audiences; they were featured in skate videos and inspired fashion trends.
-The genre began to gain traction in Europe; most notably, French artist Serane is making his own brand of Plugg.
+Plugg tracks have been circulating online reaching new audiences, featuring in skate videos, and influencing fashion trends.
+Now, the genre is gaining traction in Europe; most notably, French artist Serane is making his own brand of Plugg.
 Turns out the laidback, hazy atmosphere blends well with French je ne sais quo.

 Hip-hop is quickly gaining popularity across Europe, but is currently dominated by drill.
-Serane had several producer friends and became interested in making a different style of hip-hop.
+Serane, along with some producer friends, is interested in popularizing a different style of hip-hop.

 I really started fucking with Plugg music when I first heard Playboi Carti’s singles produced by MexikoDro. […] That shit is legendary bruh!
 Those songs really changed my life and influenced my music heavily. […] After listening to those songs I really got into MexikoDro, StoopidXool, Hugo Joe, Diego Money, FLEE, and Kodak Black among other Plugg artists.

 Serane interviewed by Sabukaru Online

 Serane first started rapping and releasing music on SoundCloud in 2019 alongside a group of rappers, producers, and photographers.
 With his crew, he set out to create an aesthetic that meshes his love of Plugg and passion for archive Japanese designer wear.

 In France they say that I’ve got “drip auditif,” which translates to drip you can hear and “drip visuel,” which is drip you can see.